Expert Tips for Underwater Photography of Whales and Whale Sharks

 A mother humpback with her young calf dodge advances from two males.
 Austral Islands, French Polynesia.
 Matt Reichel.

-3. Shoot wide
+3. Shoot Wide

 Whales and whale sharks are huge.
 And when photographing them you get close, we’re talking just a couple metres away.
 A wide-angle lens with a dome is going to be your friend when photographing whales underwater— typically between 11 and 35mm with the sweet spot around 15-20mm for whales and 11-15mm for whale sharks.